hissssst/pathex/README.md

   |> Pathex.view!(all() ~> username)
 ```

-Pathex can be used to manipulate different nested data structure.
+Pathex can be used to manipulate different nested data structures.
 From `GenServer` state to HTML or Elixir's AST!

 ### Extensible